fingerprintjs/action-coverage-report-md/README.md

 ## Usage

-Action returns output `markdownReport` and you can use it in other actions.
-Example below shows how to use this report in the comment to pr
+The action returns a `markdownReport` output that you can use in other actions.
+The example below shows how to use the report in a pull request comment.

 ```yaml
 steps: